radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 151.219347 -34.002666
 151.219347 -34.002666
 ```
+> The `!` at the beginning of this line tells the notebook to run this command
+using bash instead of python.
+It's a trick for running command line commands inside
+of the notebook cell context.

 ### Coordinates of a polygon circumscribing your focal region
 You also need to provide FEEMS with an 'outline' of the area you want to include